albertcmiller1/order_book/README.md

 The orderbook hosts an api, made with [crow](https://crowcpp.org/master/), which will allow a user to post an order, cancel an order, and check the current status of their order.
 This api will also allow an admin to list or delist a new stock at an 'IPO' price.

 ### Streaming data from the book
 The orderbook hosts a websocket, also made with [crow](https://crowcpp.org/master/).
 The socket will broadcast to each connected user any time a match is created.
-This socket will boradcast the prices of the 10 highest buy limits and the 10 lowest sell limits surrounding the spread.
+This socket will also continuously boradcast the prices of the 10 highest buy limits and the 10 lowest sell limits surrounding the spread.
 This data will be used to create an 'order book vizualizer' made in the [paper_trader](https://github.com/albertcmiller1/paper_trader) repository.

 ### Trading bots
 To simulate market activity, 10 threads will continuously post buy and sell orders at random prices for each stock listed.
 This will stimulate the book enough for users to stream live prices, and enable a user to activly post buy and sell orders with paper stocks using the [paper_trader](https://github.com/albertcmiller1/paper_trader) repository.